ChotoTheBright/DeMiedo-FPS-Controller/README.md

 Weapon Models are by Kenney (https://www.kenney.nl/)

-This project is under the GNU v3 license.
+This project is under the GNU GPL v3 license.
+Any and all credit should be attributed to Btan2.
+Thanks again for your amazing work!